dimi-fn/Various-Data-Science-Scripts/Web Development/JavaScript/README.md

 ## Function Expression

 Another way to define a function is to use a function expression.
 To define a function inside an expression, we can use the function keyword.
 In a function expression, the function name is usually omitted.
-A function with no name is called an *anonymous* function.
+A function with no name is called `anonymous`.
 A function expression is often stored in a variable in order to refer to it.

 E.g.: